-- Canada and the U.S. share the world's longest international border and a unique relationship. - Close cooperation and coordination on border management between our two countries facilitates legitimate trade and travel, including a daily flow of about 400,000 people and billions of dollars in goods and services crossing the land border between Canada and the U.S. - In 2023, apprehensions along the Canada-U.S. border represented less than 1% of the total number of encounters U.S. border officials had with people crossing illegally into the U.S. An "encounter" occurs when a person is deemed ineligible for entry to the U.S., or when a person is apprehended by U.S. Border Patrol outside of an official port of entry (POE). - According to U.S. statistics, in 2023, the U.S. encountered approximately 2.05 million people crossing its borders illegally; approximately 23,000 individuals were apprehended at the Canada-U.S. border - and Canada has taken significant recent steps to further reduce those numbers. - On December 17, 2024, the Government of Canada announced Canada's Border Plan, which aims to bolster border security, strengthen our immigration system, and keep Canadians safe. - The Plan is backed by an investment of \$1.3 billion and built around five pillars: 1) Detecting and disrupting the fentanyl trade; 2) Introducing significant new tools for law enforcement; 3) Enhancing operational coordination; 4) Increasing information sharing; and 5) Minimizing unnecessary border volumes. - Canada's Border Plan builds on several recent successes in securing the Canada-U.S. border: - Since the implementation of the Safe Third Country Agreement (STCA) additional protocol in March 2023, known irregular asylum claims in Canada have dropped significantly from an average of 165 asylum claims per day pre-March 2023, to an average of 12 irregular claims per day (as of November 2024).
-Canada saw approximately 40,000 irregular claims in 2022, 17,000 in 2023, and just over 3,500 between January and November 2024 (a 77% decrease from the same period the year prior). - Volumes of Mexican nationals crossing irregularly southbound via Canada to the U.S. has been cut by 70% following the partial visa reimposition on Mexican nationals in February 2024. - Over 2000 people of Indian and Bangladeshi origin have been denied boarding on flights to Canada following a targeted review of visa issuance for cases of fraud in since March 2024. - Immigration, Refugees and Citizenship Canada (IRCC) continue to review and calibrate visa processing, to ensure that only genuine visitors are approved for visas.
-Enhanced visa screening since June 2024 has resulted in a 90% reduction of illegal southbound crossings by January 2025 and a 63% refusal rate on new visa applications.
+- Canada and the U.S. share the world's longest international border and a unique relationship. - Close cooperation and coordination on border management between our two countries facilitates legitimate trade and travel, including a daily flow of about 400,000 people and billions of dollars in goods and services crossing the land border between Canada and the U.S. - According to U.S. statistics, in 2023, the U.S. encountered approximately 2.05 million people crossing its northern and southern borders illegally.
+Further, apprehensions along the Canada-U.S. border represented less than 1% of the total number of encounters U.S. border officials had with people crossing illegally into the U.S. - An "encounter" refers to any interaction between CBP officers and individuals at the border.
+It includes various scenarios such as apprehensions, inadmissibles (individuals deemed inadmissible at ports of entry), and expulsions under public health orders. - An "apprehension" is a specific type of encounter where an individual is physically detained by the U.S. Border Patrol between POEs (i.e., when individuals are found to be illegally in the U.S.) - On December 17, 2024, the Government of Canada announced Canada's Border Plan, which aims to bolster border security, strengthen our immigration system, and keep Canadians safe. - The Plan is backed by an investment of \$1.3 billion and built around five pillars: - 1.
+Detecting and disrupting the fentanyl trade; - 2.
+Introducing significant new tools for law enforcement; - 3.
+Enhancing operational coordination; - 4.
+Increasing information sharing; and, - 5.
+Minimizing unnecessary border volumes.